List of Hollyoaks characters introduced in 2013: Danny Lomax

 Danny Lomax, played by Stephen Billington, made his first screen appearance on 8 July 2013.
 Danny arrives to teach at Hollyoaks High and becomes a love interest for John Paul McQueen (James Sutton).
 He added that there are "skeletons in Danny's closet, which could turn the worlds of a number of Hollyoaks residents upside down".
 Executive producer Bryan Kirkwood added that Danny and John Paul's romance "will lead to dark and unexpected consequences for a number of characters.".
 On 1 July, Kilkelly announced that Billington had been cast to play Danny and would debut the following week.
 In August 2014, Danny alongside his wife Sam Lomax departed the soap as they were killed in a horrific car accident while they were departing for New Zealand.
+A writer from Fabulous magazine said that "there's never a dull moment in Hollyoaks" and quipped that Danny wanted to get involved with John Paul "in more ways than one".